DHTMLX/docs-suite/docs/sidebar/api/sidebar_collapse_method.md

 ---
 sidebar_label: collapse()
 title: JavaScript Sidebar - collapse Method
 description: You can explore the collapse method of Sidebar in the documentation of the DHTMLX JavaScript UI library.
-Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

 # collapse()